-Where Are We In The COVID-19 Vaccine Race?
+Where Are We in the Covid-19 Vaccine Race?

-Britain on Wednesday became the first country in the world to approve a coronavirus vaccine developed by Oxford University and AstraZeneca, prioritizing the rapid deployment of the shot as it battles a major winter surge driven by a new, highly contagious variant of the virus.
+India on Friday became the fourth country to approve a coronavirus vaccine developed by Oxford University and AstraZeneca, authorising the vaccine's rollout in coming weeks in the country with the second highest number of infections.

-The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has killed more than 1.7 million people worldwide:
+The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic, which has killed more than 1.8 million people worldwide:

 WHO IS FURTHEST ALONG?

-U.S. drugmaker Pfizer and German partner BioNTech are the COVID-19 vaccine trailblazers.
+U.S. drugmaker Pfizer and German partner BioNTech have been the COVID-19 vaccine trailblazers.

 The European Medicines Agency (EMA) approved the shot on Dec.
 21 and India is accelerating its review.